MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Send-ServiceFabricDeployedServicePackageHealthReport.md

 ### -SequenceNumber
 Specifies the sequence number associated with the health report.
 If you do not specify a value for this parameter, the sequence number is set automatically.
-If you specify a sequence number, that value must be higher than any previous sequence number set on the same *SourceId* and *HealthProperty*, or the report will be rejected due to staleness.
+If you specify a sequence number, that value must be higher than any previous sequence number set on the same *SourceId* and *HealthProperty*, or the report is rejected due to staleness.

 ```yaml
 Type: Int64